World In Your Hands: A Large-Scale and Open-Source Ecosystem for Learning Human-Centric Manipulation in the Wild: Benchmark And Application Details

 \subsubsection{Benchmark Task Descriptions.}

-The Human-centric Vision-Language Benchmark in Section 3.1 is constructed by sampling raw data from WiYH, followed by manual annotation, including Spatial Referring, Subtask Prediction, and Completion Verification, with distributions illustrated in Figure~\ref{fig:task_count}.
+The Human-centric Vision-Language Benchmark in Section 4.1 is constructed by sampling raw data from WIYH, followed by manual annotation, including Spatial Referring, Subtask Prediction, and Completion Verification, with the amounts and distributions illustrated in Figure~\ref{fig:task_count}.
+In these tasks, all VLMs are directly tested without any training.

 (1) The Spatial Referring is designed as a spatial region grounding form: given relevant image frames, annotators delineate ROI areas using polygons according to the given questions.
-It evaluates spatial understanding by prompting the model to output a set of points representing the spatial region referenced in the question.
-The primary metric is the proportion of these points that fall within the ground-truth polygon.
+Specifically, given the question as prompts, the VLM outputs a set of points $P_a$ representing the spatial region referenced in the question.
+We denote the set of points that fall within the ground-truth region as $P_r$.
+We evaluate the VLM's spatial understanding by computing the proportion of the points that fall within the ground-truth region.

+where $N_a$ is the number of $P_a$ and $N_r$ is the number of $P_r$. $score_{SR}$ A is a scalar in the range $[0, 1]$, with values closer to 1 indicating stronger spatial understanding capability of the VLM.
+This task is designed to evaluate the capability of VLM models to understand spatial referring in human-centric scenarios.

 (2) The Subtask Prediction adopts a multiple-choice question format.
-Using Qwen2.5-VL-72B, we first generate 9 negative candidate options based on video segments and ground truth, spanning action, object, and orientation dimensions.
-Annotators then manually select the top three hard negative samples, which, together with the correct answer, form the final candidate set.
+We use the Qwen2.5-VL-72B tool to first generate nine negative candidate options based on video clips and ground truth values, covering both action and target object dimensions.
+Then, the annotators manually select three reasonable negative samples that fit the current scenario.
+These samples, along with the correct answers, constitute the final candidate set.
+That is, each question has four options, and the accuracy of random selection was approximately 25\%.
+This task is designed to evaluate the capability of VLM models to perform long-horizon task planning and decomposition in human-centric scenarios.

 (3) The Completion Verification is designed as binary questions: given a video segment randomly truncated from the end, annotators determine whether the subtask has been completed.
-And this evaluation metric is the selection accuracy rate.
+The evaluation metric is the selection accuracy rate.
+The accuracy of random selection was approximately 50\%.
+This task is designed to evaluate the capability of VLM models to understand the dynamic process of manipulation tasks in human-centric scenarios.